Solo Performance Opportunities

 A full or half recital, presented in Wellin Hall or the Events Barn in the case of jazz, represents the culmination of years of musical study and maturation, and is viewed by the department as a special opportunity to apply insights gained through the study of music theory and history as well as performance.
 Presenting a recital can be a fun and rewarding experience.
 But it takes thorough preparation and advanced planning.
 Please speak with your instructor early in your time at Hamilton if you are at all interested in presenting a recital.
 The department encourages such serious endeavors by students, whether or not they are music concentrators.
 Under normal circumstances, only seniors may present full recitals; both juniors and seniors may present half recitals.

-In order to ensure that recitals will be a more significant learning experience for the performer, requirements have been established for any recital sponsored by the department.
-These requirements are designed to ensure programs of quality for the college and community audience it serves.
-For a concise outline of recital information see “So You Want to Give a Recital?” in the Appendix.
+In order to ensure that recitals will be a more significant learning experience for the performer, and to ensure programs of quality for the college and community audience, requirements have been established for any recital sponsored by the department.

 In order to give a recital you must: